GSA/Section508.gov/_pages/manage/2023-03-28-manage-gwaa-definitions.md

 </h2>

 - <span id="deploying"><strong>Deploying:</strong></span> Bring into effective action; utilize, publish, or distribute.

+- <span id="digital-content"><strong>Digital Content:</strong></span> Overarching term to include all forms of electronic ICT, such as: multimedia, electronic documents, PDFs, social media, web content, etc. See also [Electronic Content](#electronic-content).

 - <span id="dimension"><strong>Dimension:</strong></span> An aspect or category on which an agency's accessibility maturity is measured.